reubenfirmin/EmailReplyBopt/README.md

 I have a bot listening to hobert4@zohomail.com (at least until I hit my OpenAI monthly limits.)
 Feel free to converse with it.
 Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.
 Email addresses are _not_ stored, used, or harvested, except for the immediate reply.
 (Also note that some of the prompts I configured can be sarcastic.)

 # Behavior
-* Checks inbox every minute for new messages
+* Checks inbox every minute for new messages, marking them read (or deleting them, if configured to)
 * Adopts and maintains a "personality" per sender (prompts expire after 10 minutes, so you'll get a different personality after some time)
 * Replies with a GPT created response